 1. Purpose and impact

 Direct procurement involves inputs directly tied to your product or service.
 Without it, the business can’t deliver value to customers.
-Indirect procurement supports internal functions.
-You can think of it as enabling the business to operate smoothly, not produce.
+Whereas indirect procurement supports internal functions, enabling the business to operate smoothly rather than produce.

 2. Vendor relationships